 - We recommend you reconsider your need to travel to Khartoum due to the possibility of violent civil unrest, the threat of terrorist attack and the threat of kidnapping.

-- We strongly advise you not to travel outside of Khartoum due to the possibility of armed conflict, the threat of terrorist attack, the incidence of violent crime and high threat of kidnapping.
+- We strongly advise you not to travel outside of Khartoum due to the possibility of armed conflict, the threat of terrorist attack, the incidence of violent crime and threat of kidnapping.

 - Australians in Sudan should have personal security measures in place and contingency plans to depart Sudan if necessary.

 - There is a threat of kidnapping throughout Sudan.
 Foreigners, including NGO workers, could be targeted.

 - You should avoid demonstrations, protests and large crowds throughout Sudan, including in Khartoum, as violence could occur with little warning.
 You should monitor the media for information on developments which may affect your safety and security and follow the advice of local authorities.

 - Political tensions and civil unrest could escalate in the lead up to and following national elections scheduled for April 2015.

 - Violent clashes and military activity continue in border regions with South Sudan, especially in the disputed area of Abyei and in Southern Kordofan and Blue Nile states, including in state capitals.
 Border instability has been further exacerbated by violent conflict in South Sudan.

 - Violence and ongoing clashes among rebel groups and with the Sudanese Armed Forces continue in Darfur.